e-zz/logseq-pdf-extract/README.md

 </details>
 </details>

-## ⚙ 2.
-Settings
+## ⚙ Settings
 #### `insert_button`: insert PDF open button when importing Zotero items
-If enabled, when importing Zotero items, the plugin will insert a PDF open button if the item has a PDF attachment.
-Notice that it will insert multiple buttons if more than one PDF attachment is found.

-If you don't want this behavior, tick it off.
+Turn this on and you'll get a button to open a PDF every time you import an item from Zotero that has a PDF attached.
+If an item has more than one PDF, you'll get more than one button.

 #### `alias_citationKey` (Experimental)
-It's quite common to use [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex/) to manage BibTeX keys in Zotero.
+Lots of people use [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex/) to handle BibTeX keys in Zotero.

-If this option is on, the citation key will be used as the `alias` property of an item page.
-(Inspired by [sawhney17/logseq-citation-manager](https://github.com/sawhney17/logseq-citation-manager))
+If you turn this on, the citation key will be used as the `alias` for an item page.
+This idea came from [sawhney17/logseq-citation-manager](https://github.com/sawhney17/logseq-citation-manager).
-> For example, if the citation key is `Smith2021`, then the item page will have property `alias:: [[Smith2021]]`.
+> For example, if the citation key is `Smith2021`, then the item page will have `alias:: [[Smith2021]]`.
 Also, the item will be inserted as `[[Smith2021]]` at cursor, instead of the full title.

 #### `excerpt_style`: Template for Annotation Excerpts
-This template defines the style of the inserted text.
-In the template, `{{excerpt}}` is provided as a placeholder, which will be replaced by the excerpt.
-The default template is
+This is where you decide how the inserted text should look.
+Use `{{excerpt}}` as a placeholder, which will be replaced by the excerpt.
+By default, it looks like this:
 ```
 > {{excerpt}}
 ```

 #### `area_style`: Template for Inserting TeX
-When inserting TeX, one could customize the style by a template.
+When inserting TeX, one could also customize the style by a template.
 In the template, two placeholders are provided: `uuid` and `tex`, which will be replaced by the UUID of the area highlight and the TeX respectively.
 The default template is
 ```
 ((uuid))\n$$tex$$
 ```
-> For example, if you need to replace the original area highlights with TeX, then use `$$tex$$` as the template.
-More complex template with hiccup syntax should be possible, but I haven't tested it.
+> For example,  use `$$tex$$` as the template and  the original area highlights will be replaced by LaTeX OCR results.
+> More complex template using hiccup syntax might be possible, but I haven't tested it.

 # Possible Improvements